itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 -  When I exclude latitude and longtitude from the model, the accurary score drop to 0.1.
 While when I include the latitude and longtitude, the accurary score include to 0.23.

 ## If you had more time, what would you improve?
-The part I would imrpove will be
+The part I would improve if I have more time:
+-  Use recursive neural network (RNN) LSTMs to predic the yield.The reason is RNN can